Skip to main content

 What the agent sees on every reply

-Before calling Claude, the engine builds a system prompt with four layers:
+Before calling the agent, the engine builds a system prompt with four layers:

 1